The ceremony rehearsal: Does your planner or officiant lead it?

 Your officiant and planner are both knowledgeable about ceremony processionals, choreography, and directing members of your wedding party to walk and stand so they look photogenic and comfortable.

 But who guides this process?
 Depending on your preference, the rehearsal can be led by the planner, the officiant, or both.
-Follow these tips from Liz and Lily from Happilily Events to decide who to have present during your rehearsal.
+Follow these tips to decide who to have present during your rehearsal.

 While your officiant can pause and direct your party during the rehearsal, they can’t interrupt the actual service to tell so-and-so when to walk or remind them to smile more since they’ll already be in front of your guests.
 Your planner can give each person a nod when walking and adjusting for last-minute flyaway hair touch-ups, straightening ties, fly zipping, and one last pep talk!